dddrrreee/cs140e-23win/notes/mode-bugs/README.md

     hello: running with stack: sp = 0x8ab8, &stack[N]=0x 8ad
     bug4-driver.c:hello:  :ERROR: Assertion `sp >= &stack[0]` failed.

-The assertion fails and its message has garbage  (a common pattern with register mistakes).
+Where the `assert` fails but the message has some garbage (no line number).
+This weird output (and corrupted memory in general) is a common pattern with register mistakes.

 <details>
   <summary>What is the bug?</summary>